PrincetonUniversity/STELLOPT/VMEC.md

 no radial derivatives.
 This implies that no boundary specification is required for $$X_2^{mn}$$.

-The VMEC code treats the `free` outer boundary condition through inclusion of a `vacuum` magnetic field.
-The MAKEGRID code is used to produce an `mgrid` file.
+The VMEC code treats the  'free' outer boundary condition through inclusion of a 'vacuum' magnetic field.
+The MAKEGRID code is used to produce an 'mgrid' file.
 This file contains the vacuum field on an R-Z grid for a series of toroidal angles for a given coil set.
 The vacuum field can be decomposed into two parts